bigeasy/cadence/README.md

     }, function (value) {

         equal(value, 2, 'returned value from step before last')
-                // &lt;- no return or `async`, outcome is also a fall through.
+                // <- no return or `async`, outcome is also a fall through.
     })

 })